thutahw/tp/docs/DeveloperGuide.md

 #### *Separation of Concerns principle*
 * Principle of separating code into different sections, with each section handling a different concern.
 This allows for a more modular approach to implementation, with changes to one section not affecting another.

+#### *Generics*
+* Generic classes, interfaces and methods are used to allow programmers to perform similar operations on multiple data types.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix F: Instructions for manual testing**